isomerpages/singapore-customs-old/_businesses/04b-establishing-customes-value-for-imports.md

 **Example 1**:

-Company A bought 2 cartons of vitamins from Supplier B on  Ex Works (EXW) incoterms^.
+Company A bought 2 cartons of vitamins from Supplier B on  Ex Works (EXW) incoterms^^.

 |  |  |
 |--|--|